 Eating Disorders and Addiction

-For many women, food is the first way that we numb or deal with our feelings.
-Food may have been our first addiction, and we may still be suffering with anorexia, bulimia, binge eating disorder, or other disordered behavior.
-Sometimes just eating is a struggle at all.
+For many women, food is a way to numb or deal with uncomfortable emotions.
+Anorexia, bulimia, binge eating disorder, and other disordered behavior can emerge as a result of trauma or mental illness.
 Often, newly sober people will see an old eating disorder emerge in recovery.
-Other times, when there is no access to drugs or alcohol, food becomes our new coping strategy.
+Other times, when there is no access to drugs or alcohol, food becomes a new coping strategy.

 What We Treat

 Eating disorders may be categorized in a variety of ways.
-There are many common diagnoses, but sometimes, women may display restrictive eating behaviors, obsession with healthful eating, or over-exercising.
-These behaviors may not qualify as diagnosable eating disorders, but they require professional intervention nonetheless.
+There are many common diagnoses, but sometimes, women display restrictive eating behaviors, obsession with healthful eating, or over-exercising.
+These behaviors may not qualify as diagnosable eating disorders, but they require professional intervention.
 Regardless of your situation, the Canyon Crossing team is ready to help you begin your journey to recovery.

 Our team of experts provides treatment for the following eating disorders: